hgot07/eduroamProvisioningTools/README.md

 EAP-TLS (RFC 5216) is not always so secure in terms of privacy.
 When TLS 1.2 or older is used,
 Access Network Providers can snoop into the contents of client certificates.
+This allows the providers to keep track of each user.
 An efficient and straightforward solution would be to use TLS 1.3.